Youth Theology Institute

 The Institute is organized and led by Loyola University’s Office of Mission and Ministry in collaboration with faculty, staff, students and several local agencies.

 Students will be housed in one of the Loyola University residence halls with dedicated Resident Assistants staying on the same floor.
+Students can receive 60 community high school service hours.
 Transportation and all meals are included.
 There is no cost for this program.

-Applications for the 2017 FaithActs Summer Youth Theology Institute can be found here.
-Please contact Program Coordinator Materrinan Zehyoue in the Office of Mission and Ministry at firstname.lastname@example.org or (504) 865-2093 for more information.
-For more updates follow us on Facebook!
+Applications for the 2017 FaithActs Summer Youth Theology Institute are now closed.
+Please contact Program Coordinator Materrinan Zehyoue in the Office of Mission and Ministry at email@example.com or (504) 865-2093 for questions or concerns.
+For more updates follow the FaithActs Insitute on Facebook and Instagram!

 Meet our leaders!